B'nai Brith Canada: Free speech conference

 Continuing on with the free speech advocacy, B'nai Brith organized a free-speech conference with free-speech advocacy and alt-right groups.
 The conference was scheduled to be hosted at a synagogue, but some Jewish groups asked the synagogue to cancel the events after concerns about alt-right and Islamophobic groups taking part.

-The conference was moved to another venue.
-One topic of discussions was about Islamophobia Bill M103.
-A Muslim female journalist was physically assaulted after asking questions by a security guard employed by the conference organizers.

 Members

 According to an article in The Forward, B'nai Brith Canada had 4,000 full-dues paying members in 2007.
 Membership is restricted to those of the Jewish faith.

 Governance and financial issues

 In 2007, a group calling itself Concerned Members of B'nai Brith Canada charged that a new constitution had been passed despite a majority of members having voted against it at a general meeting.
 Henry Gimpel, a former Toronto lodge president, told The Forward that "[t]here's too much of [B'nai Brith Canada] being run by one person."
 Frank Dimant, CEO of BBC, responded to the criticism over the constitution by saying that BBC followed proper governance procedures and that B'nai Brith International's Court of Appeal determined that the constitution was properly enacted.
 Gimpel and seven other BBC members were expelled in June 2008 for what a disciplinary committee determined to be "conduct unbecoming a member."
 Gimpel referred to the committee as a kangaroo court.